Kinovea/kinovea-docs/source/measurement/guidelines.rst

 Align the camera plane with the plane of motion
 ****************************************************
-When using calibration by line the camera must be perfectly aligned with the plane of motion.
+When using calibration by line the camera must be aligned with the plane of motion, the camera optical axis must be orthogonal to the plane of motion.

-This means the camera optical axis must be orthogonal to the plane of motion.
+TODO: schematics.

 .. tip:: If the camera is not in a controlled environment use the calibration by plane.